michael-simon/ff4fe_usb2snes/README.md

 You will also have to decide how you want people to interface with connecting to the server.
 Whether it be on load of the page, when they click a button, whatever, that's the getConnected() function. the disconnect() function handles a manual disconnect.

 2) Usage once in your project.
 You will need to set up usb2snes or qusb2snes as appropriate: the docs for this are at http://usb2snes.com/ and https://skarsnik.github.io/QUsb2snes/

 Once it is up and running with a single connected device, things should start working.

 3) Examples
 The 'samples' directory contains some example mapping JS files.

+4) Error handling
+The getConnected function takes an optional parameter for the errorhandler, and the interface exposes a 'status' function.
+If you need to know whether the interface is in a 'bad' state, call status() Whenever an error happens the errorhandler will be called with a string, which you can present as you will.